Security-Onion-Solutions/securityonion-docs/logstash.rst

 If mappings defined in the template are different than in existing indices, you will receive mapping conflicts in Kibana.

-To avoid this, either remove the existing indices, wiping all data, or `re-index <re‐indexing.html>`__.
+To avoid this, either remove the existing indices, wiping all data, or :ref:`re‐indexing`.

 Logging
 ~~~~~~~